workstaffhq/helpcenter/docs/managers/payroll/workflow.md

 1. **Stub Navigator**: You can directly navigate through pay stubs without the need to come back to the main pay period screen to process the pay stubs.
 2. **Mark as Final button**: Mark stubs as final once you've processed them to keep track of your progress and instruct Workstaff to leave the stubs untouched even when re-generating the pay period.
 3. **Earnings Summary**: This shows a sum of all earnings, grouped by earning code and rate.
 These are the numbers that are usually input in your payroll management software.
+4. **Overtime**: Workstaff automatically applies rate premiums on hours worked beyond the defined overtime limits.
+Weekly overtime is calculated based on regular hours after daily overtime has been accounted for.Weekly overtime premiums are calculated on the basis of a weighted average of earnings for the given period.
-4. **Work Log**: This table shows, for every day of the period, a summary of hours worked, pauses and travel time.
+5. **Work Log**: This table shows, for every day of the period, a summary of hours worked, pauses and travel time.
 This can be used to quickly identify and quantify overtime.
-5. **Detailed Earnings**: This table shows every earning entry for the worker on the pay run, and allows to easily navigate to the corresponding project.
+6. **Detailed Earnings**: This table shows every earning entry for the worker on the pay run, and allows to easily navigate to the corresponding project.

 ## Warnings and Alerts